Cinegy/TsAnalyser/README.md

 Use this tool to view inbound network, RTP and TS packet details.
 Use newly introduced powers to view into the service description tables, and even decode a teletext stream!

 New with V2 - integrated telemetry options, so you can stream quality metrics into the Cinegy cloud (or your own).
+V2 is not 'release' officially yet, since I'm waiting for NET Core 3 to hit release to target that with it's new AOT compilation features.

 ## How easy is it?